 Rather than move a wand toy wildly around and hope your cat will chase it, build up the anticipation by slowly dragging it or moving it around and trying to time their pounce.
 If you imagine a cat hunting in real life, they are going to spot a wounded bird or mouse and stalk it until it’s the perfect moment to make their move.
 Simulate this struggle by moving the toy around the corner, under a blanket, or with rustling noises.
 You’ll quickly get your cat’s attention and once they’re in the hunt, there’s no stopping them!

 Try Lots of Different Toys

-Just like kids, cats all have different preferences on the toys that catch their attention.
-Try lots of different options, from crinkle balls to feather toys to battery-operated toys (such as the best cat laser toy) to see which ones your cat prefers.
+Just like kids, cats have different preferences on the toys that catch their attention.
+Try many different options, from crinkle balls to feather toys to battery-operated toys (such as the best cat laser toy), to see which ones your cat prefers.

 Just like when we exercise, cats need a warm-up before playtime and a cool-down after playtime.
 Because cats are hunters, they need to know that the chase is over and feel satisfied that they caught their prey.
 When you’re done playing with your cat, start to move the toy more slowly and let your cat catch it more easily.
 This will teach them that playtime is coming to an end and also satiate that hunter mentality.

 home smelling like

 The Strategy for Calming Down a Hyper Kitten

 As you can see, the idea behind calming down a hyper kitten is all about redirecting their energy.
 Young cats are hyper because they are learning about the world around them and how to act like a cat, and it’s up to us as pet owners to create as fulfilling of an environment as possible for them.
 This includes regular playtime, lots of places to play, and space just for them to calm down.